AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/analytics.md

 ---
 title: Implement Adobe Analytics with Launch
 description: Learn how to implement Adobe Analytics using the Adobe Analytics Launch extension, send a screen view beacon, add variables, track events, and add plugins.
-This lesson is part of the Implementing the Experience Cloud in Mobile iOS Swift Applications tutorial.
+This lesson is part of the Implementing the Experience Cloud in Mobile iOS Objective-C Applications tutorial.
 seo-description:
 seo-title: Implement Adobe Analytics with Launch
 solution: Experience Cloud